TrustPoint-Project/trustpoint/docs/source/test_plan/test_deliverables.rst

-The following consolidated deliverable will be provided at the conclusion of the TrustPoint testing process:
+The following consolidated deliverable will be provided at the conclusion of the Trustpoint testing process:

 *Comprehensive Test Report:*